GodotMisogi/AeroFuse.jl/docs/src/aerodynamics.md

 Aircraft analysis by definition of multiple lifting surfaces using the `HalfWing` or `Wing` types are also supported, but is slightly more complex due to the increases in user specifications.
 Particularly, you will have to mesh the different components by yourself by specifying the number of chordwise panels, spanwise panels and their associated spacings.

 This method returns the horseshoe panels for the analysis, and the associated normal vectors based on the camber distribution of the wing.
-Consider a case in which you have a wing, horizontal tail, and vertical tail.
+Consider a "vanilla" aircraft, in which you have a wing, horizontal tail, and vertical tail.

 ```julia
 # Wing